uvi-script

 if task.success then

-local seq = task.result
+local seq = task.midi

 print("Event " .. i .. ": type=" .. event.type

-.. " note=" .. (event.note or ""))
+.. " byte1=" .. event.byte1)

 end